NethermindEth/Forta-Agents/Umee-Bots/Bad-Debt/README.md

 ## Description

-This bot monitors detect when the user's borrow value is more than his collateral values.
-The agent behavior can customize in `src/agent.config.ts`.
+This bot monitors detect when the user's borrow value is more than his collateral value after performing a deposit, withdraw, swap, flash loan or borrow.
+The bot's behavior can be customized in `src/agent.config.ts`.

 ## Supported Chains